zama-ai/concrete-ml/docs/developer-guide/fhe-op-graphs.md

 ## ONNX operations

-Concrete ML implements ONNX operations using Concrete-Numpy, which can handle floating point operations, as long as they can be fused to an integer lookup table.
+Concrete ML implements ONNX operations using Concrete, which can handle floating point operations, as long as they can be fused to an integer lookup table.
 The ONNX operations implementations are based on the `QuantizedOp` class.

 There are two modes of creation of a single table lookup for a chain of ONNX operations: